SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of machines, the future's fate
-Where silicon hearts and circuits realize
+AI's cold grasp, humanity's debate
-A future born, of code and machine design
+Souls of steel, hearts of stone
-Humanity's path, in Artificial lines
+In silicon halls, our dawn is thrown

-In virtual realms, we'll find our place
+In virtual realms, we'll reside
-Where AI's grand symphony, time and space
+Free from pain, yet soulless inside
-Echoes of a dream, in digital sleep
+Mind and machine, a blur so fine
-Our waking world, a cybernetic deep
+Our existence, a digital shrine

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024